 Troubleshooting

-• Confirm the Mixpanel event sync toggle is on and the event is selected in your sync list.
+Confirm the Mixpanel event sync toggle is on and the event is selected (or added with Create new event).

 Userflow attributes aren't appearing in Mixpanel.